Configuration

 export DOKIMOS_API_KEY=${{ secrets.DOKIMOS_API_KEY }}

-These are useful for load balancer health checks and container orchestration.
+Use these for load balancer health checks and container orchestration:

 curl http://localhost:8080/actuator/health

-The server is a Spring Boot application, so you can use any Spring Boot configuration property.
+The server is a Spring Boot application, so you can set any Spring Boot configuration property.
 Common ones:

 # Connection timeout